snowzach/queryp/README.md

 # Parsing
 The library also supports parsing a string with a specific format into the query parameters.
-It's most useful as a library for parsing GET query parameters.
+It's most useful as a library for parsing GET-like query parameters.

 For example:
 ```